Aharen-san Is Indecipherable: Characters

 An elementary school student despite his gakuran, flashy hairstyle, and delinquent manner of speaking.
 After losing a duel to Shota in a park when Ren is playing, Takashi worships him as his "Master".
 He is actually a kind boy who follows rules and plays with his friends normally.

 Media

 Manga

 Written and illustrated by Asato Mizu, Aharen-san Is Indecipherable was serialized in Shueisha's Shōnen Jump+ service from January 29, 2017, to April 30, 2023.
 Seventeen tankōbon volumes were released from August 2017 to August 2023.

 On May 28, 2025, Seven Seas Entertainment announced that they had licensed the series for English publication beginning in February 2026.
-The series will be released in 2-in-1 omnibus volumes.
+The series is being released in 2-in-1 omnibus volumes.